BgeeDB/bgee-unil/src/markdown/support/datasets_of_interest.md

 More information and examples can be found on the [BgeeDB R package page](https://bioconductor.org/packages/BgeeDB/).

 - Annotations can be retrieved from RNA-Seq human experiments/libraries information.
-Experiment ID of GTEx is 'SRP012682'.
+The experiment ID for GTEx is 'SRP012682'.
     ```R
         if (!requireNamespace("BiocManager", quietly = TRUE))
             install.packages("BiocManager")